vipulSharma18/Getting-Started-with-Quantization/README.md

 * Just like TorchAO, GemLite focuses on linear layers.
 The current widespread belief in the quantization community is that non-linear layers don't behave well after quantization and adversely effect model performance.
 This leads to most work focusing on linear layers.

 ## Possible extensions:
-- [ ] Extend quantization to non-linear layers like the attention layer.
+- [ ] Extend quantization to non-linear layers.
 - [ ] Megakernel for Llama-3.1-8B: https://github.com/HazyResearch/Megakernels/blob/main/demos/low-latency-llama/llama.cuh , https://hazyresearch.stanford.edu/blog/2025-05-27-no-bubbles
 - [ ] llama.cpp deployment with our model: https://github.com/ggml-org/llama.cpp.
 - [ ] FP1.58 kernel from Microsoft BitBLAS: https://github.com/microsoft/BitBLAS
 - [ ] FP1.58 with kernel based on the paper, “An Efficient Matrix Multiplication Algorithm for Accelerating Inference in Binary and Ternary Neural Networks”.
-- [ ] A low-bit Megakernel for FP1.58
+- [ ] A low-bit Megakernel for FP1.58.

 ## Setup:
 Manual Docker pull and run if not using VastAI or RunPod: